learnbin.net nav logo

 Volume change in amorphous polymers

 The A-D curve represents the thermal behavior of the amorphous polymer.
 Initially, it has the highest volume of semi-crystalline and crystalline polymers.
 From point “A” to point “B” the polymer is in a glassy state.
-As the temperature increases, intermolecular forces like hydrogen bonds, and dipole-dipole bonds are being broken down.
-So, the polymer chains become more flexible.
-They start to slip each other.
-So, at point “B” the polymer starts to obtain a rubbery texture.
-The temperature at which the polymer became a rubbery texture is the Glass transition temperature (Tg
+As the temperature increases, intermolecular forces like hydrogen bonds and dipole-dipole bonds are being broken down.

-If the temperature continuously increased, the polymer texture becomes a rubbery state of viscous liquid.
+If the temperature continuously increases, the polymer texture becomes a rubbery state of viscous liquid.
 (B-C curve).
 At point “C” the polymer has become a completely viscous liquid.
 At this temperature, polymer molecules are free to move through the polymer matrix.
 However, amorphous polymers do not show sharp melting points.
 Their melting temperature is somewhere in between points “B” and “C”.
 If the temperature is increased beyond the melting temperature, the viscosity of the polymer is reduced.

 Volume change in perfectly crystalline polymers